 The hydro-demolition equipment shall be calibrated on an area of sound concrete (seven feet by seven feet) as designated by the RCE to demonstrate the desired surface removal and roughness.
 The hydro- demolition equipment shall then be moved to a second area (seven feet by seven feet) that is unsound, as designated by the RCE, to demonstrate the ability to remove all unsound concrete during the initial pass and providing a rough and bondable surface.
 A nonworking technical field representative shall be present on the project site during the calibration and the hydro-demolition surface preparation operation.
-If the equipment does not demonstrate the ability to produce the desired results, as deemed by the RCE, the equipment shall be removed from the project site and other equipment shall be provided by the Contractor for calibration and demonstration.
-No additional contract time or compensation will be allowed for remobilization and the re-calibration process if required.
-The hydro- demolition surface preparation may begin after the RCE has approved the second calibration and the following five settings.
-The calibration and production settings shall be maintained and given to the RCE prior to and during hydro-demolition surface preparation by the Contractor.
+If the equipment does not demonstrate the ability to produce the desired results, as deemed by the RCE, the equipment shall be removed from the project site and other equipment shall be provided by the CCE, the contractor for calibration and the re-calibration process if required.
+The hydro-demolition surface preparation and the re-calibration may begin after the RCE has approved the second calibration and the following five settings.
+The calibration and production settings shall be maintained and given to the RCE prior to and during hydro-demolition surface preparation.